-The first step is to complete a brief background screening questionnaire over the phone with Alex Moniz, the WRAP Coordinator.
+The first step is to complete a brief background screening questionnaire over the phone with Brady Roberts, the WRAP Coordinator.
 He will also answer any questions that you may have during this interview.

 The coordinator will then mail you an information package along with a consent form for you to sign.